Tea in Vietnam: How its types and culture are

 2.2.
 Dry tea

-With increasing demand, many tea farms are growing to collect the leaves and process them into dry tea.
-Thai Nguyen Province in the north of Vietnam and Bao Loc District about 120km from Da Lat City (in Lam Dong province, the Central Highlands) have become famous tea growing and processing areas.
+Thai Nguyen Province in North Vietnam and Bao Loc District – about 120km from Da Lat City (in Lam Dong province, the Central Highlands) have become famous tea growing and processing areas.

 2.3.
 Chrysanthemum tea